 There has been no standard established for vehicle identification.
 However, appropriate magnetic signs or cards placed in the windshield is encouraged.
 While this identification will not automatically provide access to controlled areas, it will assist other agencies to identify an Amateur when one is needed.

 Certain situations may require Amateur participation within an area or facility that has been closed to public access.
 In these situations, a staging area should be established outside the perimeter, but close to an access control point.
 One Amateur should act as liaison to the officer in charge at the access control point.
 The liaison’s function would be to identify the Amateur requesting entry, and issue any necessary identification.
 For future study: What identification will be issued, where, and by whom?
 Would it be better (permissible) to issue identification at the staging area instead of at the access control point?

 While a disaster situation may require the taking of certain calculated risks in order to accomplish the mission, ARES members are ultimately responsible for their own safety and should take no action that places themselves in jeopardy.
 In a questionable situation, pull back and report your situation to Net Control.

 Amateurs shall assume they are operating at their own risk.

 For future study: We plan to investigate what insurance coverage may be extended to Amateurs operating at a Government Agency’s request and what conditions need to be met to qualify.

-This plan was last reviewed September 2014.
+This plan was last edited 6 February 2020.